loophp/DockLatex/README.md

 ## Goals

-This project is an easy and quick way to build and publish [LateX][http latex] documents.
+(NoNameFoundYet) offers an easy way to create, build and publish [LaTeX][http latex] documents.

 The goals of this project are:

-* Automatize as much as possible all the things through a Makefile or a Taskfile,
+* Automate as much as possible, by using a Makefile or a Taskfile;
-* It must stay operating system agnostic,
+* To be agnostic of operating system; and
-* Provide an easy way to publish documents through Github Actions.
+* Provide an easy way to publish documents using 'Github Actions'.

 ## Usage

+The project includes a sample documtent, entitled index.tex.

 ### To build a document once